-And if seeds have been discovered in your growing plants; it’s not the end of the world, but you need to act quickly to prevent the whole crop from being fertilised and the resulting impact on your harvest.
-Learning how to recognise the differences between male and female plants is an essential part of being a cannabis grower.
+And if seeds have been discovered in your growing plants; it’s not the end of the world, but you need to act quickly to prevent the whole crop from being fertilized and the resulting impact on your harvest.
+Learning how to recognize the differences between male and female plants is an essential part of being a cannabis grower.

 Buy your seeds at Weedseedsexpress!

-If you are a novice grower, your best bet is to buy some feminised or autoflowering seeds from a trusted supplier, such as Weedseedspress, where you will also find lots of useful advice and tips.
+If you are a novice grower, your best bet is to buy some feminized or autoflowering seeds from a trusted supplier, such as Weedseedsexpress, where you will also find lots of useful advice and tips.